lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 accounts of the signifier for doubly-lowered notes in the \*\*deg representation are inconsistent (pages 59, 264).

-# 8. Humdrum Now and in the Future ¿en el pasado y en el presente?
+# 8. Humdrum Now and in the Future ó ¿en el pasado y en el presente?

 ## 8.1 Obtener e instalar el software
 The Toolkit can currently be downloaded from the server at the University